 The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of OMB Circular A-133.
 Accordingly, this report is not suitable for any other purpose.

-Rutladez Crain of Company, PC June 5, 2013
+Ruttelge Crain & Company, Pc June 15, 2015

-WASHINGTON COUNTY, TEXAS Schedule of Prior Audit Findings December 31, 2012
+WASHINGTON COUNTY, TEXAS Schedule of Prior Audit Findings December 31, 2014

 Not applicable